karlospn/mytechramblings-site-source-code/content/posts/automate-azure-devops-setup-using-terraform.md

 }
 ```

-**You don't want to hardcode the client secret on the Terraform file.**
-Use variables or variables files or Terragrunt or whatever you want, but do not hardcode the PAT creds in here.

 # Step 1 - Enroll the AAD groups into my AzDo org

 We have 3 groups on my Azure Active Directory Team.